vendasta/planningpoker/backend/by_gpt35/PROMPTS.md

 - Moved the handlers into their own files.
 - The longer the prompt got the more context was lost.
 Needed to instruct the session handling
+- The session handling and auth got a bit messy as the generation got longer.
+Fixed by hand